 41. Snider, ‘Manufacturing Terrorism’.

 Ismael Hossein-zadeh is Professor Emeritus of Economics, Drake University, Des Moines, Iowa.
-He is the author of The Political Economy of U.S. Militarism (Palgrave-Macmillan, 2007) and Soviet Non-capitalist Development: The Case of Nasser’s Egypt (Praeger Publishers, 1989).
-He is also a contributor to Hopeless: Barack Obama and the Politics of Illusion, forthcoming from AK Press.
+He is the author of Beyond Mainstream Explanations of the Financial Crisis (Routledge, 2014), The Political Economy of U.S. Militarism (Palgrave – Macmillan 2007), and the Soviet Non-capitalist Development: The Case of Nasser’s Egypt (Praeger Publishers 1989).
+He is a contributor to Hopeless: Barack Obama and the Politics of Illusion (AK Press 2012).